ncmatson/ncmatson_website/content/pages/home.md

 My current research interests are in wireless systems, machine learning, and information theory.
 I have undergraduate degrees from SMU in EE, Math, and Music.
 I'm originally from Little Rock, Akansas.
 Outside of research I enjoy watching and playing live music, watching and playing sports, and exploring the great outdoors.

 ### News
+#### September 2025
+Our paper "A Holistic Approach to Non-Terrestrial 5G Networking with LEO Satellites: Algorithms, Experiments and Insights" was accepted to ACM CoNEXT 2025!

 #### September 2024
 Our paper ["Bringing Collaborative Positioning to Native 5G Systems for Enhanced 2D & 3D Location Services"](https://dl.acm.org/doi/10.1145/3696380) was accepted to ACM CoNEXT.